 Don’t give too much away - you want them to watch the webinar.
 If you give the whole thing away, there is no point for customers to watch.

 Hosting a webinar for lead generation is all about creating a good first impression of your brand.
 Ideally, your leads should view your company as a thought-leader in your field.
 It is vital that things run well - any ‘hiccups’ may make you look unprofessional.
 This can destroy the authority you are attempting to build.
 Having a rehearsal with your guests is a good idea.
 Ensuring that everyone is familiar with the tech platforms is also essential.

 You need to follow through on your new leads - if you leave your leads too long they will grow cold.
 Nurturing your leads is the final step to making webinars for lead generation success.
 Don’t let the hard work of creating your webinar go to waste.
 The key is to maintain contact with your new leads.

 Build a webinar library on your website.
-In this way, customers can continue to engage long after the event is over.
+In this way, customers can continue to engage long after the virtual event is over.
 This allows attendees to revisit the webinar and explore previous webinars.
 Additionally, it allows users who didn’t manage to attend a chance to watch.
 In this way, new leads can continue to generate leads.

 Firstly, send follow-up emails to those who registered to keep the conversation going.
 It is a good idea to segment your mailing list to those who watched the webinar and those who didn’t, even though they subscribed.
 Thank those who did attend in an email - perhaps with a quick survey and a link to your webinar library.
 While you can send those who didn’t attend an email with a link to the recorded session.
 The first email should be sent within 24-hours of your webinar.
 Social media should not be ignored.
 Post about both upcoming and past webinars.
 This helps to generate interest and keep the conversation going - generating leads while keeping contact with older leads.